About Cacao

 Magnesium

-Magnesium is an essential mineral that plays a critical role in the proper functioning of the human body, and cacao is one of the plant sources with the highest amount.
+Magnesium is an essential mineral that plays a critical role in the proper functioning of the human body, and Cacao is one of the plant sources with the highest amount.

 Magnesium activates many enzymes that are critical for energy production, DNA replication, and protein synthesis.
 It supports muscle function, aids in nerve signal transmission, and can have a calming effect.